Keeping London at the forefront of global business

 Securing a greener, more inclusive, resilient city for the future

-The UK is gearing up to host the 26thUN Climate Change Conference (COP26) in November this year — a huge opportunity for the UK and its cities to show leadership and set the bar on climate action.
+The UK recently hosted the 26thUN Climate Change Conference (COP26) in Glasgow — where the nation and its cities took the opportunity to show leadership and set the bar on climate action.

 As London focuses on its return to growth from COVID-19, we have a rare opportunity to push forward a green recovery, with environmental considerations baked into plans for more and better jobs, healthier and more resilient communities.

 London’s city-level government has fewer powers and resources than many of our competitor cities, which makes the role of business as a force for sustainability all the more important.